usnistgov/git-novice-MSE/_episodes/03-create.md

 Once Git is configured,
 we can start using it.

-We will continue with the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.
+We will continue with the story of Wolfman and Dracula who are investigating materials degradation on Mars.

 ![motivatingexample](../fig/motivatingexample.png)